-

 - To assess the traits usually associated with the job, the culture of the organisation and the people employed there already

-- Not to remain silent or non-participative
+- Do not remain silent

 The solution agreed is not necessarily as important as the methods used and the ways individual members become involved in the exercise.
 If leadership is required for the job, for example, they may look out for the ability to use the strength of others and take decisions.